Stomach ulcer

 Complications

-Complications of stomach ulcers are relatively uncommon, but they can be very serious if they do occur.
+Complications of stomach ulcers are relatively uncommon, but they can be very serious if they happen.

 Internal bleeding

 Internal bleeding is the most common complication of stomach ulcers.
-It can occur when an ulcer develops at a site of a blood vessel.
+It can happen when an ulcer develops at a site of a blood vessel.

 The bleeding can either be: